erex/r-revealjs.additions/README.md

 # Facilitate creating [Reveal.js](http://lab.hakim.se/reveal-js/#/) presentations with RMarkdown

-This package takes the [`revealjs`](https://github.com/rstudio/revealjs) R package, which can be used [for creating slideshows](https://bookdown.org/yihui/rmarkdown/revealjs.html) with [RMarkdown](https://rmarkdown.rstudio.com/lesson-15.html), and adds extra functionality.
+This package takes the [`revealjs`](https://github.com/rstudio/revealjs) R package, which can be used [for creating slideshows](https://bookdown.org/yihui/rmarkdown/revealjs.html) with [RMarkdown](https://rmarkdown.rstudio.com/lesson-15.html), and adds extra functionality and facilitation, including an RMarkdown template with advanced features.

+To see an example of the rendered template, [click here](https://publicus.github.io/r-revealjs.additions/).
+Use the spacebar on your keyboard to advance through the slides.

 ## Installation